sharife/hennagarden/site/content/about/_index.md

       Henna Garden has built a reputation for excellence, creativity, and authenticity.
 Our work is grounded in cultural richness, client care, and unforgettable experiences.

-      Since 1996, Henna Garden Events & Entertainment has collaborated with clients across the Bay Area—from corporations and universities to cultural institutions and private celebrations.
-Our events are immersive, high-impact, and thoughtfully designed to engage and inspire.

-      Whether we’re producing a full-scale festival or crafting intimate cultural activations, our approach is rooted in decades of experience and a deep love for the art of gathering.
     imageUrl: img/347141957_938657797346431_8417685496090229725_n.jpg
   - heading: Our Founder & Director
     text: >